- Additional Positions at AU

 - Professor Miller-Idriss' twitter

 - Speaking Inquiries: Contact Katie_Stileman@press.princeton.edu at PUP Speaks

 - To request an interview for a news story, call AU Communications at 202-885-5950 or submit a request.

 EDU-386 Terrorism, Extremism & Educ

 extremism, far-right movements, youth radicalization, higher education

-Cynthia Miller-Idriss is Director of Research at the Center for University Excellence (CUE), where she runs the Polarization and Extremism Research and Innovation Lab (PERIL).
+Cynthia Miller-Idriss is Founding Director of the Polarization and Extremism Research and Innovation Lab (PERIL).